Elizabeth Bravo

 Elizabeth Bravo (born 30 January 1987) is an Ecuadorian triathlete.
 She competed in the Women's event at the 2012 Summer Olympics.
 She finished in fourth place in the women's event at the 2015 Pan American Games.
 She competed at the 2020 Summer Olympics.

+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.